GilbertoCunha/Atmospheric-Scattering/README.md

 This class also includes some useful methods for vector operations.

 # How to generate images
-First go to the MakeImage.py file.
+First go to the MakeImage.py file under the Code folder.
 In there you will see many variables.
 These are the main ones that will help you play around and produce some nice results:

 - direction: The viewing direction of the observer
 - sun_direction: The direction of the sun